Chirag-S-Kotian/Finora/README.md

    ```

 2. **Open in Android Studio** (latest recommended)
+    - Open Android Studio
+    - Import the project from the cloned directory
+    - Ensure you have the latest Android SDK and build tools installed
 3. **Add Firebase:**
    - Download `google-services.json` from your Firebase Console
    - Place it in `app/`